robertvazan/snappy.net/README.md

 # Snappy for .NET #

+**UNMAINTAINED**: This library is no longer maintained, because I rarely use Windows or C++ these days.
+It has not been updated in years.
+You are welcome to adopt the library if you find it useful.

 Snappy.NET is a .NET wrapper for [Snappy compression algorithm](https://google.github.io/snappy/).
 It includes raw block compression as well as an implementation of Snappy framing format.